nessche/opencellid-client/README.md

 First of all `require 'opencellid'` in your application.

-Read functionality (i.e. methods that only query the database generally do not require an API key), write methods instead do require an API key, so if you do not have one, head to the [OpenCellID website](http://www.opencellid.org/) and get one for yourself.
+Read functionality (i.e. methods that only query the database) generally do not require an API key, write methods instead do require an API key, so if you do not have one, head to the [OpenCellID website](http://www.opencellid.org/) and get one for yourself.